Spectra of quantum KdV Hamiltonians, Langlands duality, and affine opers: Abstract

 \section{Abstract}

 We prove a system of relations in the Grothendieck ring of the category ${\mc O}$ of representations of the Borel subalgebra of an untwisted quantum affine algebra $U_q(\ghat)$ introduced in \cite{HJ}.
 This system was discovered, under the name $Q\wt{Q}$-system, in \cite{MRV1,MRV2}, where it was shown that solutions of this system can be attached to certain $^L\ghat$-affine opers, introduced in \cite{FF:sol}, where $^L\ghat$ is the Langlands dual affine Kac--Moody algebra of $\ghat$.
 Together with the results of \cite{BLZ3,BHK} which enable one to associate quantum $\ghat$-KdV Hamiltonians to representations from the category ${\mc O}$, this provides strong evidence for the conjecture of \cite{FF:sol} linking the spectra of quantum $\ghat$-KdV Hamiltonians and $^L\ghat$-affine opers.
 As a bonus, we obtain a direct and uniform proof of the Bethe Ansatz equations for a large class of quantum integrable models associated to arbitrary untwisted quantum affine algebras, under a mild genericity condition.
-We also conjecture analogues of these results for the twisted quantum affine algebras.
+We also conjecture analogues of these results for the twisted quantum affine algebras and elucidate the notion of opers for twisted affine algebras, making a connection to twisted opers introduced in \cite{FG}.